 Wildfire: How All of Us Can Make a Difference Right Now

-Welcome to the first CEO Perspective from WSRB and BuildingMetrix.
+Welcome to our CEO Perspective from WSRB and BuildingMetrix.
 Read on to explore why wildfire has become so much more destructive to property and how we, as insurance professionals, can work together to reduce the risk of damage and make our communities safer.

 “No powerful light streams through, but you stand in the quiet and somewhat somber aisles of a forest cathedral…”